- Search The Registry

 - My Account

 Frank Silvera was born on this date in 1914.
-He was an African American actor.
+He was a Black actor.

 He was born in Kingston, Jamaica, moved to the United States with his family, where he grew up and attended Boston Public Schools.